 Passendale cheese, Semi-soft cheese in Passendale, Belgium

-Passendale cheese is a semi-soft cow's milk cheese shaped like a small loaf with a brown rind dotted with white spots.
-Inside, the paste is golden yellow with small eyes throughout, giving it a distinctive appearance.
+Passendale cheese is a semi-soft cow's milk cheese from Belgium, shaped like a small round loaf with a brown rind dotted with white spots.
+The interior is golden yellow with small holes throughout, and the flavor is mild with a slightly sweet note.

 The community of curious travelers